 The CEFC has a strong focus on extending the reach of our finance to support investment in smaller-scale clean energy projects.
 Through our asset co-finance programs with banks, specialised lenders and funds, we continue to deliver the benefits of clean energy to energy users, whether on the farm, in households, on the road or in a factory.
-We are proud to have helped finance more than 8,600 individual projects, involving farmers, small businesses, manufacturers, building owners and community facilities.

 Eligible projects range from small-scale rooftop solar and battery storage, to energy efficient manufacturing and farm equipment, as well as improved building insulation, heating and cooling, demand management systems and low emissions or electric light vehicles.

-The co-finance programs remain an efficient, effective and timely mechanism to enable a large number of Australian households and businesses to draw on CEFC finance.
+The co-finance programs are an efficient, effective and timely mechanism to enable a large number of Australian households and businesses to draw on CEFC finance.
 At the same time, they encourage increased investment in clean energy technologies, by incentivising borrowers to preference best in class clean energy assets when considering new equipment purchases, property fit outs and vehicles.